 You can get wet and ford right through, or take a longer detour to a wooden bridge that was built nearby.
 In the early spring or after a lot of rain the river level can be high, up to your chest.

 However in mid-August, knee or thigh-high is more common.

 I was determined to ford right through.
 But because it had rained the night before, I wasn’t sure how deep the river would be.

-To be safe, I stripped down to my birthday suit and waterproofed my pack by lining it with heavy duty garbage bags.
+To be safe, I stripped down to my birthday suit and waterproofed my hiking back-pack by lining it with heavy-duty garbage bags.
 The source of all this water is Greenland’s ice cap, so you can imagine how cold it is!

 Slowly & carefully I maneuver my way across the river using trekking poles for support.
 The icy water reached the top of my thighs at its deepest point.
 Safely on the opposite bank I dry off, repack, and continue into the valley.